yodkwtf/docker-101/guide.md

 Here `docker start` is used to start the container. `<container-name>` is the name of the container.
 This time we don't have to specify the port mapping, environment variables, etc. because we have already specified them while running the image.

+#### Difference between `docker run` and `docker start`

+`docker run` will always create a new container.
+So if we run the same image twice, it will create two containers.
+But `docker start` will start the container if it is stopped.
+So if we run the same image twice, it will create one container and start it.
+By default, `docker start` runs the container in detached mode.

 ## Managing Images and Containers

 Here are all the commands to manage images and containers.